shen-tian/lsdome/doc/deployment.md

 Config file is `/usr/local/bin/fcserver.json`.

 Note that brightness limit is set using the whitepoint setting.
 Can this be updated on the fly?

+## Alternative :: Running `fcserver` on TL-MR3040

+The TP-Link MR3040 is a neat little device.
+It's a battery powered WiFi AP/Router, with one USB 2.0 port, one BASE100 ethernet port, and a 1x1 radio.
+Compared to a Pi, this has:

+* Built in LiPo battery/charger;
+* WiFi AP (only 2.4Ghz 802.11n though);
+* A bit cheaper at time of writing (~$30 v.s. $40);
+* Comes in a case;
+* Only one USB 2.0 port, so we need a hub.

+In place of Raspbian for the Pis, we can use OpenWRT on it.
+Some one ported `fcserver` to run on it [here][https://github.com/nemik/fadecandy-openwrt] with [instructions here][http://blog.nemik.net/2014/02/standalone-openwrt-fadecandy-server-for-led-control/]

+Need to check the performance, but suspect it should be OK.

 ## Steps taken to run sketches on Raspbian